-In December 2011, Metso's Board decided to establish a share-based incentive plan that had three performance periods, which were calendar years 2012, 2013 and 2014.
-Each performance period, performance criteria and participants were subject to a separate decision by the Board.
-The possible rewards from the Long-term Incentive plans will be paid at the end of two-year vesting periods, partly in company shares and partly in cash.
-The proportion to be paid in cash is intended to cover taxes and tax-related costs arising from the reward to the
+In December 2011, Metso's Board decided to establish a sharebased incentive plan that had three performance periods: calendar years 2012, 2013 and 2014.
+For each performance period, the performance criteria and participants were subject to a separate decision by the Board.

-The reward for each performance period of the Long-term Incentive Plan 2012-2014 may not exceed 120 percent of a participant's annual total base salary.
+The possible rewards will be paid partly in company shares and partly in cash.
+The proportion to be paid in cash is intended to cover taxes and tax-related costs arising from the reward to the participants.
+The reward for each performance period of the Longterm Incentive Plan 2012-2014 may not exceed 120 percent of a participant's annual total base salary.
 If a participant's employment or service ends for reasons relating to the participant before the reward payment, no reward will be paid.